kagurazakayashi/EvernightBoard/README.md

 4. Run `flutter gen-l10n` to build the localized text.
 5. Continue with the "Debugging" steps mentioned above.

+### Distribution Channel Differences

+- Channel variables are used to display specific content based on different distribution channels when releasing the software.
+- To use channel variables, add the following to the end of the `flutter run` and `flutter build` commands:
+  - `--dart-define-from-file="flavor/*.json"`
+- Channel configuration files are located in the `flavor/` directory.

+If you want to distribute this application on app stores in China, you must have an ICP filing number and fill it in under `"cnICPfiling":""` for the corresponding platform.
+For details, please refer to the section about [Availability in China mainland in App Store Connect Help](https://developer.apple.com/help/app-store-connect/reference/app-information).

 ### Build on Windows

 - Build as a Windows application and run: `build.bat`.